Chalk, Kent: History

-In 1935 Chalk parish became part of the Municipal Borough: until then it had been a somewhat remote village.
+In 1931 the parish had a population of 563.
+On 1 April 1935 the parish was abolished and merged with Gravesend and became part of the Municipal Borough: until then it had been a somewhat remote village.
+It is now in the unparished area of Gravesend.
 In the main street was one of the tollgates for toll road opened between Northfleet and Strood; it remained until 1871.
 In 1921 the new Gravesend-Rochester road was built which left the former main village street to the north.
 The village inn, the White Hart now stands on the main road (now converted and part of the Harvester Restaurant group); and the school closed to be replaced by the village hall.
 The school project had been the brainchild of the Vicar of Chalk during the Victorian era, the Revd.
 William Joynes, and was originally funded largely through Joynes's good working relationship with the Earl of Darnley; the ownership of the school became vested in the church's Diocesan Board of Education.
 The local church bought the site through its PCC in 1960 during the ministry of the Revd Alan Holloway.
 The name "Chalk Parish Hall" was formalised at this time.
 The building was extensively enlarged in wood and equipped with a new but non-pitched roof in the later 1960s.
 After the building became significantly decayed through the rotting of the wooden structure, it was totally rebuilt in brick during 2006–7, and officially re-opened by The Duke of Kent on 5 June 2007.

 The parish church of St. Mary the Virgin lies some distance to the east of the village centre.
 A church building existed in this location for the Synod of Chalkhythe in 785 and was noted in the Domesday Book of 1086; the current structure dates from the 12th century.
 The font is Norman and the oldest bell was first hung in 1348.
 The tower, a prominent landmark for navigation in the Thames, dates from the 15th century.

 Also within the parish was the one-time Gravesend Airport, opened as the Gravesend School of Flying in 1932, which during World War II became a Royal Air Force fighter base.
 Sold to developers in 1957, on much of its site is now one of the biggest post-war housing estates, known as Riverview Park Estate.